_______ _______ ________

 There is an IRC channel that announces whenever new versions are released.
 Join #libreav on freenode.net, or if you are registered on matrix.org or any other Matrix homeserver, join room #freenode_#libreav:matrix.org.

-Alternatively register to the J0J0 Todos mailinglist
+Register to the J0J0 Todos mailinglist